AdityaDutt/MultiColor-Shapes-Database/README.md

 - Classification
 - Image reconstruction using autoencoders
-- Genrating embedding/ features for a particular feature like color and shape
+- Generating embedding/ features for a particular feature like color and shape

 ## Description